shweta477/shweta477/README.md

-- 👋 Hi, I’m @shweta477
+- 👋 Hi, I’m Shweta
-- 👀 I’m Recruiter and always looking for people with super technical ablilites
+- 👀 I’m a Recruiter and always looking for people with super technical ablilites
 - 🌱 I’m currently based in Goa, but I recruit for all across the Globe
 - 💞️ I strongly think I am a matchmaker, because I match people with their dream jobs and jobs with their dream people...
 - 📫 You can reach out to me at shweta.bisht43@outlook.com